The Best French Fries Ever

 Using a slotted spoon or skimmer, quickly but carefully add some of the fries into the oil, not overcrowding the fryer.
 You can do this step in batches.
-You want to cook the fries for about 3 minutes, until they are soft, slightly limp and just beginning to turn a very light golden color.
+You want to cook the fries for about 3 minutes until they are soft, slightly limp, and just beginning to turn a very light golden color.

 Remove the fries from the oil to a pan lined with paper towels or clean brown paper bags to drain.
 Repeat the process until you have cooked all of your fries.
-Let them rest at least 20 minutes.
-You can do this up to a few hours before you intend to cook and serve the fries.
+Let them rest for at least 20 minutes.
+You can do this up to a few hours before you cook and serve the fries.

 Remove the batches from the oil to a new set of clean towels or bags to drain.
 Season them with salt and pepper and serve at once.
 Salt...Yes!
 But why pepper?
 Because they are potatoes, right?
 Season them accordingly!